Jojovitch/Commissions/content/Upload content.md

 This page exists for the sole purpose of hosting it and explaining its purpose (cause i know y'all are gonna snoop)

 ![[Upload.bat]]
+Note: Takes 1-2 minutes for github to update the page, so if you steal this keep that in mind.